bbmokhtari/django-translations/docs/reference/context.rst

          Context Initialized!

-      To Initialize a :class:`Context` for a queryset:
+      To Initialize a :class:`Context` with an entity (a queryset) and some relations of it:

       .. testcode:: init